Proposed New York Firearm Legislation A04968

 Session: 2025-2026 General Assembly

-Last Action: referred to governmental operations
+Last Action: held for consideration in governmental operations

-Last Action Date: February 10, 2025
+Last Action Date: May 27, 2025

 Sponsors